michaelplews/materials-research/README.md

 fig = plt.figure(1, figsize=(6, 4))

-#plots weight percent ont he y axis
+#plots weight percent on the y axis
 my_sample.plot_percent()

 #plots a point and hline for a given x value